PJWalker/daggerheart/content/index.md

 > [!attention]
 > The comments are powered by GitHub, and can take you over to that site.
 Please *don’t* browse the code over there – it includes all my ‘secret’ notes.
-# Setting
-The campaign will begin with its focus on [[Fanewick]] and the nearby area.
-The basic tone will be

-## Gods & Religion
-The gods of this world are demonstrably real, and several minor deities are commonly in contact with the [[The Mortal Realm]].
-You will likely meet and talk to some.

 ***